jsullivan5/txtSMART/README.md

 ## Installation

   1. Clone this repo.
-  2. run npm Install.
+  2. run `npm install`
   3. Sign up for a free Twilio SMS number.
     [TwilioSignup](https://www.twilio.com)

-  4. Sign up for IBM Bluemix and request to use the Watson API [Develop With Watson](https://www.ibm.com/watson/developer/)
+  4. Sign up for IBM Bluemix for free and request to use the Watson API [Develop With Watson](https://www.ibm.com/watson/developer/)
   5. Create a file in the root directory called credentials.js